revanthkolli/manasulomaatalu/_posts/2017-1-5-Best-of-Manasulo-Maatalu-2016.md

 <div class="block block-dark block-lg block-first">
     <div class="block-title">TL;DR</div>
     <br>
-    2016 saw the inception of Manasulo Maatalu and it's been growing ever since.
-Looking back at the journey, we've compiled a list of our most popular posts and reviews in case you missed anything.
+    I started Manasulo Maatalu in 2016 and it's been a fun ride ever since.
+Looking back at the journey, I've compiled a list of the most popular posts and reviews on Manasulo Maatalu in case you missed anything.
 </div>

 <div class="block">